huanghua1668/huanghua1668.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a PhD student majored in Applied and Computational Mathematics at Florida State University.
-I work on machine learning under the supervision of [Dr.Barbu](https://ani.stat.fsu.edu/~abarbu/) and focus on the application of deep learning to Self-driving car, Advertisement and E-commerce.
+I work on machine learning under the supervision of [Dr. Barbu](https://ani.stat.fsu.edu/~abarbu/) and focus on the application of deep learning to Self-driving car, Advertisement and E-commerce.
 I internshiped at [Lawrence Berkeley National Laboratory](https://www.lbl.gov/) and worked on high performance computing in 2017.
 I also internshiped at [Weride.ai](https://www.weride.ai/) and explored the